renzbobz/DiscordWebhook-PHP/README.md

-# DiscordWebhook-PHP
+# DiscordWebhook-PHP (New)
 Easily send embedded/plain message.

-Coded on phone - 8/16/20
+Coded on phone - 8/18/20

 # Usage
 Include `DiscordWebhook.php` to your project then